Hacker tournament brings together world's best in Las Vegas

 By Zeba Siddiqui

-LAS VEGAS, Aug 17 (Reuters) - A team of hackers from two U.S. universities won the "Capture the Flag" championship, a contest seen as the "Olympics of hacking," which draws together some of the world's best in the field.
+LAS VEGAS, Aug 17 (Reuters) - A team of hackers from two North American universities won the "Capture the Flag" championship, a contest seen as the "Olympics of hacking," which draws together some of the world's best in the field.

 In the carpeted ballroom of one of the largest casinos in Las Vegas, the few dozen hackers competing in the challenge sat hunched over laptops from Friday through Sunday during the DEF CON security conference that hosts the event.

-The winning team included participants from Carnegie Mellon University, its alumni, and the University of British Columbia.
+The winning team, called Maple Mallard Magistrates, included participants from Carnegie Mellon University, its alumni, and the University of British Columbia.

 The hackers, mostly young men and women, included visitors from China, India, Taiwan, Japan and South Korea.
 Some worked for their respective governments, some for private firms and others were college students.